“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 And as a nice side benefit, it will earn you much added respect from your fellow musicians as well.

-If you don’t dedicate specific time towards memorizing the lyrics without the sheet…
+First, if you don’t dedicate specific time towards memorizing the lyrics without the sheet…

 The entire thing should just naturally flow from your mouth, without you having to think about the actual words.